 For adults 25 years and older

 The Ford ReStart Program is need-based and is for adults who are no more than halfway through completion of a community college or university degree with considerable years of employment ahead.

 Each year, up to 46 students throughout Oregon and Siskiyou County, Calif., are selected as recipients of the Ford ReStart Program.
 The scholarship award is not a set amount, but is calculated to cover 90% ($1,000 minimum/$25,000 maximum per academic year) of each student’s college costs that are not covered by other resources (such as grants and scholarships), and his or her Expected Family Contribution (EFC) from the Free Application for Federal Student Aid (FAFSA).
 The scholarship can be renewed annually for up to four years of undergraduate study.

-Applicants must be pursuing a two-year associate’s degree or a bachelor’s degree, and they must enroll full time in the fall term of the application year at a public or private, accredited, Title IV eligible, nonprofit college in his/her home state.
-Students with existing bachelor’s degrees are not eligible for Ford Family Scholarships.
+Applicants must plan to earn an associate or bachelor’s degree and to enroll full time in the fall term of the application year at a public or private, accredited, Title IV eligible, nonprofit college in their home state.
+Students taking online coursework exclusively and students with existing bachelor’s degrees are not eligible.